robertzk/induction-heads-experiment/README.md

-# training-interpretability
+# Induction heads experiment

-A set of tools for transformer training interpretability.
+A set of experiments for reproducing induction heads.